Top 6 Telltale Signs You Hired a Bad Lawyer And How to Avoid it in the Future

 - Not returning your calls

 - Having a conflict of interest in the case

 - Not working on your case at all

 If your lawyer does one or any of these, it’s time to switch lawyers.
-Use this guide to help you through the process of the sign of good lawyer and a bad lawyer.
+Use this guide to help you through the process of the sign of good lawyer.